miaogecm/FlatFS/README.md

 `git clone https://github.com/miaogecm/FlatFS.git`.

 This repository contains FlatFS source code and our modified virtual file system to support coordinated path walk.
+FlatFS cannot be compiled as a kernel module.
+Its path walk model requires VFS supports.

 #### 2. Compile and Install FlatFS